xyliatgithub/IntroInfoSec-2026/lab5/README.md

 #### Install ARX locally:

-1. In your VM, go to the ARX download website: https://arx.deidentifier.org/downloads/.
+1. Go to the ARX download website: https://arx.deidentifier.org/downloads/.
 2. From Anonymization Tool -> Installer, download the `MacOS 64-Bit` version of the ARX.
 3. After download the ARX, open the folder where the ARX zip file is downloaded.
+(If it’s already unzipped, skip the next step.)
 4. Use the command `unzip ARX-3.9.2-osx-installer.app.zip` to unzip the file.
 5. Use the command `cd ARX-3.9.2-osx-installer.app/Contents/MacOS` to get find the installer file `installbuilder.sh`.
 6. Use the command `chmod +x installbuilder.sh` to make your SH file executable.
+If there is no response after running this command, continue with Step 8.
 7. An alert will then pop up, stating:

 ```